Paperwork Before You Go

 Certificate of No Impediment

-If you are coming from the UK, both marrying parties must give notice of marriage to their local Register Office.
-The Notice of Marriage will be displayed for 21 days, after which time, provided there are no queries arising from your application, you will be given a Certificate of No Impediment.
+If you are coming from the UK, both marrying parties must notice marriage to their local Register Office.
+The Notice of Marriage will be displayed for 21 days, after which time, provided no queries are arising from your application, you will be given a Certificate of No Impediment.
 The certificate will be valid for three months from the date of issue.
 This practice is very similar in other countries as well.
 Check also our section below whereby you need to obtain other documents too.

 - Divorced persons must also supply a divorce certificate, while widowed persons must include the death certificate of the deceased partner.

 - Confirmation of legal presence in the Czech Republic, issued by the Czech Immigration Police (no older than seven working days).
 This can be done by visiting the Foreigner’s Police and applying for a Police Clearance Certificate.